-Transactions with the Consortium, related to expenses, for the 2021 financial year is \$0.2m (2020: \$nil).
-No amount remains outstanding.
+Transactions with the Consortium for the 2021 financial period were \$nil (2020: \$nil).

 Transactions with the Executive and Non-executives, relating to remuneration earned in the normal course of operations, is provided in note 8.

 35. EVENTS AFTER BALANCE SHEET DATE